← Back to 漢書

 西 祿

 Huo Guang, styled Zimeng, was the younger brother of Huo Qubing, the general who led the agile cavalry against the Xiongnu.
 His father was Huo Zhongru.
 Yan Shigu notes that the character written for his given name should be read with the same sound as the name Zhong, the ordinal "second."
-He came from Pingyang in Hedong, where the county assigned him as a clerk to work in the household of the Marquis of Pingyang.
-Yan Shigu explains that the county had posted a clerk to the marquis's establishment.
+He was a man of Pingyang in Hedong.
+As a county clerk he was detailed to serve in the household of the Marquis of Pingyang.
+Yan Shigu says: "The county sent a clerk to perform duties in the marquis's house."
 He had an affair with a maid in the household, Wei Shao'er, and she gave birth to Qubing.
 Zhongru eventually went home when his posting ended, married, and fathered Guang, after which he and Shao'er lost touch entirely.
 Years later Shao'er's daughter Wei Zifu caught Emperor Wu's eye and became empress, and Qubing, as her nephew, rose with her into wealth and imperial favor.
 When Qubing came of age he discovered that Huo Zhongru was his father, though he had not yet found time to look him up.
-While leading the cavalry campaign against the Xiongnu he passed through Hedong, where the governor rode out to the suburbs to greet him, weapons shouldered, clearing the road before him.
-Yan Shigu glosses the reception at the commandery border and the escort riding in front as standard forms of honor for a returning general.
+"It happened that, as General of Agile Cavalry attacking the Xiongnu, his route led through Hedong; the governor of Hedong met him with a ceremony at the border, bearing crossbows and arrows and riding ahead as escort.
+Yan Shigu says: "To meet at the suburbs means to welcome at the outer boundary of the commandery.
+One who rides ahead as vanguard opens the way."
 At the Pingyang post station he sent for Zhongru.
-Zhongru rushed in to bow; Qubing returned the courtesy, dropped to his knees, and said he had not known until then that he was his father's son.
+Zhongru rushed in to bow; Qubing returned the courtesy, dropped to his knees, and said, "I did not know until now that I was your son."
 Zhongru collapsed forward and kowtowed.
 Yan Shigu gives the pronunciation of the character in "prostrate."
-He said an old man like him could only thank heaven for the chance to place his life in the general's hands.
+He said, "This old subject has been able to entrust his fate to the general; this is Heaven's power."
 Qubing bought him land, a house, and servants in abundance, then left.
 On the way back he stopped again and brought Guang to Chang'an; the boy was just past ten.
 Qubing enrolled him as a gentleman and steadily moved him up until he served among the palace attendants.
-After Qubing's death Guang served as chief charioteer and grand counsellor of the imperial household—driving the carriage on outings, standing at the ruler's elbow indoors—for more than twenty years within the palace's inner doors.
-Yan Shigu explains that ye denotes the small inner gates of the palace.
+After Qubing died, Guang became chief charioteer and grand counsellor of the household; when the emperor went out he drove the chariot, when within he attended at his side; for more than twenty years he passed in and out of the forbidden inner gates.
+Yan Shigu says: "The small doors of the palace are called ye (inner portals)."
 He was meticulous and never slipped; the emperor came to rely on him completely.

 2